unphased/vim-config/tmux-bgcolor-plan.md

 - Logging hooks (optional) so invoking environments can `echom`/`notify` as desired.

 ## Implementation Steps (Draft)
-1. Sketch API for a `tmux-bgcolor-resolve` script:
+1. Sketch API for a `color-context` resolver script/tool:
-   - Input: directory (arg/env).
+   - Input: path (arg/env).
    - Output: structured line(s) describing color & source.
    - Exit codes: 0 success, non-zero error/no color.
 2. Move override detection into that resolver (recursive `.tmux-bgcolor`).
 3. Extract deterministic selection logic from `color-pane.sh` into the resolver.
 4. Update `color-pane.sh` to accept an explicit color (and fall back to resolver when none supplied).
-5. Adjust `set-bgcolor-by-cwd-tmux.zsh` to:
+5. Adjust handler scripts (e.g. `set-bgcolor-by-cwd-tmux.zsh`) to:
    - Determine path context (default `$PWD`).
-   - Call resolver, parse output, and invoke color application layer.
+   - Call `color-context`, parse output, and delegate to a configurable handler (tmux now, terminal OSC later).
 6. Modify Neovim Lua:
-   - Compute buffer directory.
+   - Capture the full buffer path (not just directory).
-   - Call resolver via `system()` with the directory context.
+   - Call resolver via `system()` with that path.
    - Apply the returned color to highlights regardless of tmux presence (Lua handles both terminal and Neovide cases).
 7. Add tests/examples for both override and deterministic paths.